john-bonk/agentic-platform/replit.md

 # Overview

-This is a full-stack web application for managing vulnerability imports and integrations, specifically designed to work with Tenable security data and AuditBoard.
-The application provides a multi-step wizard interface for configuring vulnerability import jobs, mapping assets and findings between systems, and managing integration workflows.
+This is a clean, well-structured React + Express full-stack starter template.
+It provides a professional UI foundation with organized code patterns that are easy to learn from and extend.

 The application is built with a modern TypeScript stack featuring React on the frontend and Express on the backend, with support for both development and production environments.